Jellyfishboy/soca/README.md

 For development purposes, this repository requires the use of [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) in order to run the application.

-Grunt is a JavaScript based task runner, for tasks such as unit testing, compilation, uglifying, livereload, web server and many many more.
+Grunt is a JavaScript based task runner, for tasks such as unit testing, compilation, uglifying, livereload, serving web pages and many many more.
 If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

-Bower is a package manager tool (much like [NuGet](http://www.nuget.org/) or [Bundler](http://bundler.io/)) which can manage your third part asset library for you.
+Bower is a package manager tool (much like [NuGet](http://www.nuget.org/) or [Bundler](http://bundler.io/)) which can manage your third party asset library for you.
 You can find information on using and installing Bower over at their [github](https://github.com/bower/bower) page.

 Furthermore, you will need **npm** for both of these tools to function.
 You can find a quick and easy installation guide over at the [npm github](https://github.com/npm/npm).